 To increase intensity: As these become easier, try moving your arms to different positions - lift them over your head, out in front of you, out to the side, hold a small weight, etc. As long as you keep your back straight and strong, these arm positions will all increase the intensity of the exercise and enhance the benefits of the exercise.

-Tip from Jessica: If balance is an issue, try doing these in front of a chair.
+Tip from Dr. C: If balance is an issue, try doing these in front of a chair.

 The Doctors at ENH post to this page regularly with new health information, home remedies, and other interesting tidbits.